BerkeOner/SmartUtils/README.md

 # DelayIt

-**SmartUtils.DelayIt** is a lightweight utility library for Unity that provides simple coroutine-based methods to delay execution or wait for conditions before performing an action.
+It is a lightweight utility library for Unity that provides simple coroutine based methods to delay execution or wait for conditions before performing an action.
 I designed it completely to simplify the code part of our projects.

 ## Features